Adoption 6 min read

 What Happens to Your Data When You Press 'Send' on an AI Tool

 Most businesses are sending customer data, financials, and internal documents to AI tools without understanding what happens during processing.
-The spectrum of AI privacy protection is wider than you think — and recent research shows that even purpose-built security can have structural flaws.
+The spectrum of AI privacy protection is wider than you think; recent research shows that even purpose-built security can have structural flaws.